-Quantum computing is becoming a business reality, according to a survey published on Wednesday, with nearly a quarter of executives claiming they are working with the technology or planning to do so.
-But a prominent researcher wrote this week that he is “disturbed” by the hype around quantum computing, and warned that it is unlikely to have practical applications in the near future.
+Quantum computing in business is becoming a reality, according to a survey published on Wednesday, with nearly a quarter of executives claiming they are working with the technology or planning to do so.
+The UK’s Ministry of Defence has even started to invest in quantum computing capabilities.
+But a prominent researcher says that he is “disturbed” by the hype around quantum computing, and has warned that it is unlikely to have practical applications in the near future.
 This mismatch reflects a fitting degree of uncertainty around quantum computing’s readiness for commercial deployments.

 A survey of 847 business executives by IT services provider Capgemini found that 23% are working with quantum technologies or planning to do so.
 One in ten expect quantum computing to be available for use in at least one major application within three years, and 2% say it is.

 “Our research confirms that more and more organisations are getting educated about the technology and experimenting with real-life quantum technology applications,” says Pascal Brier, chief innovation officer at Capgemini.
 “In the past two years, we’ve seen leaders emerge in the financial industry and a lot of traction in automotive, in particular.”

 However, this view of the business opportunities for quantum computing doesn’t chime with that of eminent physicist Professor Sankar Das Sarma, director of the Condensed Matter Theory Center at the University of Maryland and a leading expert in quantum systems.